OneBit-Software/PizzaGustav/README.md

 # demoPizzaApp

-This should become a demo-version for the pizza app.
+This should become a demo-version of the pizza app.
 Please fork your own copy of the project and just hack.

 # React-Native-App